Canada. Much of the country is uninhabited, winters here are notorious, and the entire country has a reputation for being super polite.

 This means you need to do some quick mental maths to work out how much you actually need.
 It can be awkward when you get to the till to find out you’re a few dollars short.

 Speaking of dollars, most people know that Canadian dollars are not the same as American dollars, and the exchange rate is not 1:1.
-It’s pretty easy to buy from a store, but online shopping can be complicated as prices could be shown in USD.
+It’s pretty easy to buy from a store, but online shopping can be complicated as prices can be shown in USD.